 The largest changes to this newest Hurricane are in the midsole.
 POWERGrid technology improves on the original foam which was bulky and less cushioned.
 This reduces the overall weight and the new POWERfoam provides a springier and steadier step.
 This new cushioning is not only softer and more comfortable but provides more flexibility as well.
 To create a more natural feel, Saucony also significantly reduced the heel drop from 12mm to 8mm.
 The Hurricane is still a stability shoe

-aiming to help control overpronation sop the dual-density insert was left intact but it's composition has been changed.
-It now features a newer lighter weight and more seamless SSL (Saucony Super Light) EVA rubber foam material.
+aiming to help control overpronation, so the dual-density insert was left intact but its composition has been changed.
+It now features a newer, more lightweight and more seamless SSL (Saucony Super Light) EVA rubber foam material.
 Saucony also changed its midsole support bridge.
 It has been minimized thereby increasing flexibility but its purpose now is more for extra cushioning and, coupled with the SRC impact zone reduces heel impact and provides a more natural footstrike which can potentially reduce the threat of injury

 incorporated for the runner-on-the-go